lynnlangit/learning-alibaba-cloud/0_setup_and_security/README.md

 ## Client Options

 There are multiple clients:
+- While learning, clikc on service configurations in Alibaba Cloud console
-- Use code with the Alibaba Cloud API
+- Use code with the Alibaba Cloud API -> Explorer at https://api.aliyun.com/
 - Use scripts with the Aliaba Cloud cli
-- Run scripts iwth the integrated Cloud Shell for the Alibaba Cloud cli
+- Run scripts with the integrated Cloud Shell for the Alibaba Cloud cli
 - Extension for VSCode